UncleSamTech/ChitChatLLM/README.md

 ## This codebase demonstrates a conversation between Gemini and DeepSeek

-In this discourse, **Gemini** serves as a Canadian advocate, higlighting the benefits of living in Canada, while **DeepSeek** serves as an American advocate, higlighting the opportunities of living in America.
-Find the complete breakdown of the prompts I provided to each LLMS
+In this discourse, **Gemini** serves as a Canadian advocate, highlighting the benefits of living in Canada, while **DeepSeek** serves as an American advocate, highlighting the opportunities of living in America.
+Please find the complete breakdown of the prompts I provided to each LLMS

 ## Gemini System Prompt